10 Ideas for Improving Employee Experience

 Yet in a call centre I worked in where the environment was one that excited people and one employees enjoyed being in, the sales agents had tenures of 10 years and more.
 Respect people and their roles, care for them and value them, and you cannot lose.

-With thanks to Clayton Drotsky, Director of Growth Crew Ltd
+Contributed by: Clayton Drotsky, Director of Growth Crew Ltd

 Show You CARE